 The Essential Vegan Travel Guide – by Caitlin Galer-Unti of The Vegan Word

-This book by Caitlin of The Vegan Word truly lives up to its name.
+This book truly lives up to its name.
 It’s simply essential for the vegan traveler as you can use her advice and tips no matter where you plan to travel.
 I downloaded it out of curiosity, arrogantly thinking I’d know everything about vegan travel, and I still learned so many new things!
-Caitlin covers it all, including where to eat, making friends, organizing your trip (we are both organization and planning freaks, as we learned when we traveled together through the Balkans this past spring!), preparing for your trip, and even easy recipes that you can prepare anywhere. <
+Caitlin covers it all, including where to eat, making friends, organizing your trip (we are both organization and planning freaks, as we learned when we traveled together through the Balkans for our vegan Lent Tour!), preparing for your trip, and even easy recipes that you can prepare anywhere.

 The book is not only packed with practical information, but it’s a fun and easy read too as Caitlin intersperses her tips with personal and funny anecdotes from her own travels.
 You can read it all the way through and then skip around to different sections as needed.